-Recently, someone asked me: “What do teenagers want in a church?”
+“What do teens want in a church?” someone recently asked me.
 Wow!
-What do youth want from church is a tough question to answer.
+That’s a tough question to answer.
 It’s like asking “What kind of music do people like?” or “What food do kids eat?”

 When people are choosing a church, personal taste often plays a big role.
 Relevant factors include location, denomination, and where their parents worship.
 Other considerations are music, youth program, people they know who attend, type of building, and on and on.

-Asking what do youth want from church is the wrong question.
-What teens desire from a faith community doesn’t compare to what they need in a church.
+Asking what teens want from church is the wrong question.
+What teenagers desire from a faith community doesn’t compare to what they need.
 So let’s look at the topic from that angle.

 1. A place with Jesus

-This is the number-one thing teens need in a church.
-If kids aren’t meeting Jesus, then attending is a waste of time.
+This is the number-one thing kids need in a church.
+If they aren’t meeting Jesus, then attending is a waste of time.
 Making kids more moral, knowing the Bible, and being nice people are all pointless without Jesus.
-Don’t just teach teens about Jesus.
+Don’t just teach students about Jesus.
 Help them know Jesus.

 2. A place with adults who care